 Several years ago we spent an afternoon in the Orwell town clerk’s office tracing the house back to 1814.
 After that, things got a little sketchy – like the notation stating that 500 feet from the big maple stands a dwelling.
 Not really reliable but 1814 is certainly old enough for us.

-Our house dates back to the early 1800’s and has many unique features and quirks making up its personality.
-For instance, the upstairs doors and door frames are painted in a medium called graining which is done with a comb and made to look like wood grain.
-One of the doors is signed and dated April 16, 1875.
-If you look closely you will find faces and figures incorporated in this graining.
-Three rooms have the original hand-hewn beams and of course there are the wide board floors.
+Of course, a house being that old has many interesting little features and quirks making up its personality.
+The upstairs doors and frames are painted in a medium called graining.
+This is done with a comb and is made to look like wood grain.
+You will find faces and figures incorporated in the graining.
+One door is signed and dated April 16, 1875.
+Living rooms have wide board floors and the original hand-hewn beams.

-Most guests just seem to fit in like family and that is the way we like it.
-Based on comments, that’s the way they like it too.
+Most guests just seem to fit in like family and that’s the way we like it and from comments and cards we receive, that’s the way they like it also.
 Although we are small in the number of guest rooms, we like to believe we are large in hospitality.

-The morning will start with a complete breakfast.
+Your morning will start with a complete breakfast and hot coffee.
 Dinner can be arranged by advance reservation.

 We do accept pets who can keep their owners under control.
-Our Airedale Abby loves to have company.
+We have an Airedale named Abby who loves to have company.